flatiron/blacksmith/topics/how-do-i-read-files-in-node-js/article.md

       console.log(data);
     });

-    [prints: contents of '/etc/hosts']
+The contents of `/etc/hosts` should now be visible to you, provided you have permission to read the file in the first place.

-An example of what happens when you read an invalid file
+Let's now take a look at an example of what happens when you try to read an invalid file - the easiest example is one that doesn't exist.

-    fs = require('fs')
+    fs = require('fs');
     fs.readFile('/doesnt/exist', 'utf8', function (err,data) {
       if (err) {
         return console.log(err);
       }
       console.log(data);
     });

+This is the output:

     { stack: [Getter/Setter],
       arguments: undefined,